Professional edition active

 • Specific laboratory tests based on the classification of the membranoproliferative lesion and associated underlying disorders

 Diagnosis is confirmed by renal biopsy.
 The pattern of immunoglobulin and complement deposition on immunofluorescence microscopy helps classify the type of MPGN lesion.
-Additional tests are also done to help identify the underlying cause of the MPGN lesion.
+Additional tests are also performed to help identify the underlying cause of the MPGN lesion.

 Hypocomplementemia is more frequently present in all types of MPGN than in other glomerular disorders and provides supportive evidence of the diagnosis (see table Serum Complement Profiles in Membranoproliferative Glomerulonephritis).
 In immunoglobulin/immune complex–mediated MPGN, the classic complement pathway is activated; C3 is normal or mildly decreased, and C4 is typically decreased.
 In complement-mediated MPGN, the alternate complement pathway is activated; C3 is decreased, but C4 is normal.
 In MPGN without immunoglobulin complement deposition, C3 and C4 are normal.